callstackincubator/rock/website/src/docs/introduction.md

 Rock is built for two kinds of teams:

 - **Existing React Native teams using Community CLI** who want to improve build times and developer experience while fitting into your existing workflows and infrastructure.
-- **iOS/Android native teams** planning to incorporate React Native without disrupting existing workflows: Rock Brownfield lets you add your whole React Native app like any other dependency.
+- **iOS/Android teams** planning to incorporate React Native without disrupting existing workflows: Rock Brownfield lets you add your whole React Native app like any other dependency.

 :::info New to React Native and building app from scratch?
 For **new projects that aren't brownfield**, consider starting with [Expo](https://expo.dev) for the best developer experience and similar remote caching capabilities.
 We recommend using [this template](https://github.com/nkzw-tech/expo-app-template) for sensible defaults.
 Rock is designed for teams who have outgrown the Community CLI.
 :::

-Both types of teams will benefit from Rock's cross‑platform reach: iOS and Android by default, with a flexible architecture that extends to TVs, macOS, Windows, and HarmonyOS (coming soon).
+Both types of teams will benefit from Rock's cross‑platform reach: iOS, Android, and experimental HarmonyOS by default, with a flexible architecture that extends to TVs, macOS, and Windows (coming soon).

 ## Why We Exist